ndresx/react-countdown/README.md

 - `'2020-02-01T01:02:03'` // [`Date` time string format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse#Date_Time_String_Format)
 - `1580518923000` // Timestamp in milliseconds
 - `new Date(1580518923000)` // [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object

-### `key`

-This is one of React's internal component props to help identifying elements throughout the reconciliation process.
-It can be used to restart the countdown by passing in a new `string` or `number` value.

-> Avoid using the `key` prop as there are usually better options to achieve this, for example, by simply updating the [`date`](#date) prop.

-Please see [official React docs](https://reactjs.org/docs/lists-and-keys.html#keys) for more information about keys.

 ### `daysInHours`